martinspasof/Angular-Final-Exam-SoftUni/Rest-api/readme.md

 {
     "name": "rest-api",
     "version": "1.0.0",
-    "description": "REST-api for back-end of Angular course workshop in SoftUni", "main": "index.js",
+    "description": "REST-api for back-end of Angular course workshop and final exam project in SoftUni", "main": "index.js",
 }
 ```